JandemX/new_dialog_architecture/README.md

 builder entity which is responsible for Dialog creation.
 Minimal arguments are DialogView and initialState.

+this UML is not really a UML just sketch of the arch. lots of fields and classes are not represented in the model.

 ![Bildschirmfoto 2021-04-27 um 11 30 28](https://user-images.githubusercontent.com/15572029/116221712-28479680-a74e-11eb-824f-a076c79c3e75.png)